Jack Frost nipping on your nose,

 What do chestnuts taste like?

-When chestnuts are cooked, they’re flavor is rich, buttery, subtly sweet and earthy.
-(Do not eat them raw!)
+- When chestnuts are cooked, their flavor is rich, buttery, subtly sweet and earthy.

 In addition to being fabulous to munch on as they are, roasted chestnuts can be used in all sorts of both sweet and savory recipes.
 You make soups, stews, stuffings, cakes, cookies, and then some.